About the Estate

 Their granddaughter, Margie Hulse (neé Wallace) enjoyed her wedding on the grounds of the estate.
 She described it as like a step back in history and tradition.
 Celebrating her reception with over 200 guests on the lawn in the gardens where she grew up playing in was only adding to her wonderful memories there.
 Margie and Rebecca started work in 2017 to renovate the Edwardian treasure they both loved to a commercial standard.
 Together they opened Hemsworth Estate to the public in 2018.
 Margie sadly passed away in March 2021.

-Rebecca hopes to see Hemsworth Estate be a space where memories are shared not only for her and her family but for anyone wishing to celebrate in quiet tranquillity, savouring the moment.
-When Rebecca and her partner aren’t hosting, you can find them working on restoring the farm block to it’s functional glory, tending to her her vegetable garden or experimenting with a new recipe with her latest fresh produce.
+Rebecca now enjoys sharing her family home, to help others make new memories.
+When Rebecca and her partner aren’t hosting, you can find them working on restoring the farm block to its functional glory, tending to her vegetable garden, experimenting with a new recipe with her latest fresh produce or cuddled up with their two dogs Willow and Margot.

 Stay